Gugulethu-Nyoni/semantq/docs/mscr.md

 ---

-## 🚀 Next Steps
+## 🚀 TO DO

-- Explore additional database adapters (e.g., Firebase, PostgreSQL).
+- Add additional database adapters (e.g., Firebase, MySQL).
-- Extend the CLI to support more advanced features (e.g., middleware, testing templates).
+- Extend the CLI to support more advanced features (such as middleware and testing templates).
-- Contribute to the Semantq ecosystem by building plugins or integrations.

 Happy coding! 🎉